If you buy something through a link on this page, we may earn a small commission. How this works.

 Many people believe that gentle touch in massage has its own important effect in the healing process.
 But

-Not a panacea Medical herbalists recognize that medicinal plants don’t work on just one symptom or system.
+Medical herbalists recognize that medicinal plants don’t work on just one symptom or system.
 This makes sense scientifically: Each plant contains more than one active ingredient that can target different systems, and the health of one part of the body is affected by other parts.
-Links between heart and mind is an obvious example.>
+Links between heart and mind is an obvious example.

 This is why conditions like depression or sleep deprivation can impair the ability to think, and stress or anxiety can interfere with memory or increase feelings of pain.